iCliniq Logo

 • Practice Breathing Exercises: Breathing exercises can help prevent anxiety and reduce stress.

 • Write in a Diary: Writing down one's feelings on paper will help one feel relieved.
-Thus jotting down the negative feelings and letting them go will help.
+Thus, jotting down the negative feelings and letting them go will help.

 • Get Physically Active: Physical exercises help one get over stress and lead a healthier life.
 Hiking, trekking, or other physical exercises can be helpful.

-• Develop a Consistent Sleep Schedule: Sleep-wake cycles are important as our body requires sufficient rest to function normally to its full potential.
+• Develop a Consistent Sleep Schedule: Sleep-wake cycles are important as the body requires sufficient rest to function normally to its full potential.
 Rest also helps to deal with stress and emotional distress in a better way.

 What Are the Treatments Available for Hysteria?